 The answer is too often, and let’s not forget about throwaway emails used only to subscribe to various online services.
 Cell phone numbers don’t fare much better.

-Logical decay doesn’t only happen when customers don’t update their contact information.
+Logical decay happens only when customers don’t update their contact information.
 It can also occur due to misspellings, either on the customer’s end or during the manual data entry by the employee.

-All of this makes logical data decay very hard to spot and requires a proactive approach to identifying and removing any outdated data from the sales and marketing databases.
+This makes logical data decay very hard to spot and requires a proactive approach to identifying and removing outdated data from the sales and marketing databases.

 Data Decay Impact

-Any kind of information decay will have a negative impact on sales and marketing efforts to generate revenue from leads.
+Any information decay will harm sales and marketing efforts to generate revenue from leads.
 If a good portion of the database leads to dead ends in the form of unexisting or unused emails, it’s only a drain on an organization’s time and money.

 In both cases, companies should take steps to ensure that emails sent to old addresses don’t disappear, but that doesn’t always happen.

 It’s estimated that the average monthly B2B data decay is around 2.1%.
 It may not look like a lot, but it quickly adds up.
 Let’s say that you have 5,000 contacts, and you lose 2.1% each month.
-In five months, you would have lost 415 leads, which is 10.1% of your entire database.
-On a yearly basis, you would lose 22.5%.
+You would have lost 415 leads in five months, or 10.1% of your database.
+Every year, you would lose 22.5%.

 Data degradation example: